alecF2/reddit-bot/README.md

 ## Warning

 This is a work in progress currently, some functionalities are not complete.
+Don't download unless you know what you are doing.
 Documentation coming soon once I finalize things.

 ## Examples